sl66617n/KMeans_Hadoop_MapReduce/README.md

 ### DataSet

-I used [Complete Cryptocurrency Market History Dataset](https://www.kaggle.com/taniaj/cryptocurrency-market-history-coinmarketcap):link: from Kaggle.

-and reduce the dimension to High/Open, Low/Open, Close/Open from regular OHLC.
+I reduced the dimensions to High/Open, Low/Open, Close/Open from regular OHLC.

 For visualization, export the output.txt, manipulate data, plot with any tools you preferred.